Persona (series): Other adaptations

 Five stage plays based on Persona 3 have been produced under the banner Persona 3: The Weird Masquerade.
 They received limited runs and featured separate performances for the male and female versions of the game's protagonists.
 Persona 4 was also adapted into two stage plays, both produced by Marvelous AQL and receiving limited runs in 2012: Visualive and Visualive the Evolution.
 A stage play based on Persona 4 Arena was likewise given a limited run in December 2014, and one based on Persona 4 Arena Ultimax ran in July 2016.
+Beginning in 2019, a series of four plays based on Persona 5 were produced, titled Persona 5 The Stage.
+They received DVD releases and later were released on Crunchyroll.

 Atlus has created or hosted media dedicated to the Persona series.
 A dedicated magazine originally ran for ten issues between 2011 and 2012, and has been irregularly revived since then.
 An official talk show released on the official Persona website and Niconico, Persona Stalker Club, began in February 2014.
 Hosted by freelance writer Mafia Kajita and actress Tomomi Isomura, it was designed to deepen the connection between Atlus and the Persona fanbase.
 Concerts featuring music from the Persona series have also been performed, and some have received commercial releases on home media in Japan.
 Action figures and merchandise such as clothing have also been produced.

 The series was also represented in the 2018 crossover fighting game Super Smash Bros.
 Ultimate with the April 2019 downloadable content (DLC) inclusion of Joker, the protagonist of Persona 5.
 Along with him, a Persona-themed stage, eleven musical tracks from the series, and Mii costumes of Morgana, Teddie, and the main protagonists from Persona 3 and 4 were also featured.

-In June 2022, as part of the series' 25th anniversary, Sega expressed in an interview with IGN, their desire to expand the Persona series and other Atlus properties into live-action film and television, as had been recently done with their flagship property, Sonic the Hedgehog and its recent film adaptation.
-Toru Nakahara, Sega's lead producer on the Sonic the Hedgehog films and the upcoming animated series Sonic Prime, stated of Atlus' games that, "Stories like those from the Persona franchise really resonate with our fans and we see an opportunity to expand the lore like no one has seen — or played — before".
+In June 2022, as part of the series' 25th anniversary, Sega expressed in an interview with IGN, their desire to expand the Persona series and other Atlus properties into live-action film and television, as had been done with their flagship property, Sonic the Hedgehog and its 2020 film adaptation.
+Toru Nakahara, Sega's lead producer on the Sonic the Hedgehog films and the Netflix animated series Sonic Prime, stated of Atlus' games that, "Stories like those from the Persona franchise really resonate with our fans and we see an opportunity to expand the lore like no one has seen — or played — before".
+Joker from Persona 5 makes a cameo in Sega's theatrical production logo, which debuted in the aforementioned Sonic the Hedgehog film adaptation as the star Paramount's Cinematic Universe.

+In 2023, actors Jun Shison and Haruna Kawaguchi were appointed as official ambassadors for the Persona series, where they would appear in commercials and other promotional campaigns for the series.